dsusco/tp.net-armageddon.org/_site/_units/barge-of-pleasure.md

   - transport
 notes:
   |
     May transport four infantry units without _Jump Packs_ or _Mounted_; plus two units of Mandrakes.
-Units being transported may shoot.
+Units being transported may shoot and use their firefight value in an assault or to lend support.
 Critical Hit Effect: The unit looses all of its weapons and has no close combat and firefight values.
 Subsequent critical hits destroy the unit.
 weapons:
   -
     id: dark-lance